sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ![Exhaustion token](images/component_exhaustion.png)

-(So, if you were instructed to lose 3 Stamina points, you would add 3 cards with Stamina symbols onto your Exhaustion pile)
+(So, if you were instructed to lose 3 Stamina points, you add 3 cards with Stamina symbols onto your Exhaustion pile)

 If searching through their Deckahedron does not yield a card with a Stamina